 All attendees will also be provided with their own online account and coding environment, where they will be able to continue computer coding in their own time, and at their own pace, after the workshop has ended.

-As this course is attended remotely over the internet, it is hosted in an online classroom that has a similar feature-set to popular platforms such as Discord, Zoom and Skype.
+The online version of this course is attended remotely over the internet, hosted in an online classroom that has a similar feature-set to popular platforms such as Discord, Zoom and Skype.
 In addition, we provide attendees with pre-course training material, as well as ongoing training so that they are able to make the most of the online course whilst they are in attendance.

 Features of our online classroom include video presentation, chat, whiteboards, and shared screens and all interactions are moderated as well as recorded and available for later playback.
 We follow the UK government’s guidance on cyber-bullying, and operate a zero-tolerance policy towards anti-social behaviour online.

 We offer sibling discounts for families with more than one child enrolled with Spark4Kids.
-The discount is 10% off the second child’s fees and 5% off any additional sibling’s fees thereafter.
+A discount of 10% is automatically deducted from the second child’s fees.

-Children looking to have double sessions during term-time are also offered a 10% discount off the second hour of the session.
+For term-time bookings, children looking to have double sessions during term-time are also offered a 10% discount off the second hour of the session.
+For workshop bookings, children who are booked on a second workshop also attract a 10% discount on the second workshop.

-Discounts are automatically applied during the booking process, but only if all courses are included in the same shopping basket, and paid for at the same time.
+Discounts are automatically applied during the booking process if all courses are included in the same shopping basket and paid for at the same time.
+They do not apply if sessions for siblings or other multiple sessions are booked and paid for in separate transactions.

 Spark4Kids accepts childcare vouchers as fee payment towards all of our courses from the following childcare voucher providers: